The Music Critic’s Corner

 Fanfare For The Common Man

-The best single rendition of classical
+is the best single rendition of classical

 music turned into rock that I know of

-I don’t want to distract you from this triumphant, amazing music (which in my opinion is perhaps better than the group’s better known single, “Lucky Man,” which was itself a huge hit back in the 70’s and on through the 80s too), so I will just give you links to resources to read if you want to.
-First of all, see Fanfare for the Common Man on Wikepedia, which is about the song an it’s history.
+I don’t want to distract you from this triumphant, amazing music (which in my opinion is perhaps better than the group’s better known single, “Lucky Man,” which was itself a huge hit back in the early 70’s and on through the 80s too), so I will just give you links to resources to read if you want to.
+First of all, see Fanfare for the Common Man on Wikepedia, which is about the song and it’s history.
 Wikipedia also has a short description with more history of Fanfare for the Common Man in a more learned discussion of the song.
 Some articles cite the song we are providing you here as having a possible inspiration “in part by a famous speech made earlier in the same year; in that speech, the vice president of the United States of America, Henry A. Wallace, proclaiming the century of the common man.”
 1942 was smack into WWII and I guess somehow the lower classes missed out (as we usually do).

 Here are a few more references: Rolling Stone has a good write up on ELP and lists their ideas on the ten best songs by Emerson Lake and Palmer.
 I will just note that Rolling Stone ranks Fanfare for the Common Man as ELP’s best song.
 The single came out as the first song on Works Volume 1, and the double album was — to my knowledge — the groups best and most popular album.
 If you’d like, please feel encouraged to see the selection of digital rights free 256 kbs mp3’s on Amazon.com.